IT Governance Steering Committee

 • Sharon Feldman (Latin American, Latino, & Iberian Studies, A&S Dean's Office)

-• Phillip Gravely (University Communications, USEC Co-chair)
+• Phillip Gravely (University Communications)

-• Kelly Harris (Health and Well-being, Student Development)
+• Kelly Harris (Student Development)

-• Melanie Jenkins (Institutional Effectiveness, DMC Co-chair)
+• Melissa Hartz (Institutional Effectiveness, DMC Co-chair)

 • Lindsey Monacell (Admission)

-• Carol Parish (Provost's Office, Academic Affairs)
+• Nicole Maurantonio (Provost's Office, Academic Affairs)

 • Shannon Sinclair (General Counsel)